dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 `V1` does not denote an extension type, and `V1` does not denote a supertype of the extension type erasure of the representation type of _DV_.

+*In particular, in order to have `implements T` where `T` is a non-extension type, it must be sound to consider the representation object as having type `T`.*

 A compile-time error occurs if any direct or indirect superinterface of _DV_ is the type `Name` or a type of the form `Name<...>`. *As